 WFMA pulls together local and national artists for concerts and other special events that would not otherwise be availabe to folk fans -- in a way that supports the intimate nature of the folk tradition.

-Guiding the operations of WFMA are a governing Board and Officers:
+Guiding the operations of WFMA are a Board of Directors and Officers:

 You can help support WFMA by becoming a member of Friends of Folk Music, the support group for the World Folk Music Association.
-In addition to the WFMA newsletter, members receive discounts on WFMA products, advance notice of WFMA sponsored events, and priority handling of ticket requests for selected WFMA events.
+Members receive discounts on WFMA products, advance notice of WFMA sponsored events, and priority handling of ticket requests for selected WFMA events.

 Find out how to become a Friend of Folk Music